paulipa/sico-wiki/rules-and-requirements.md

 While these corporations may not be interacting with the rest of the coalition due to language barriers and possible geo-blocking we have verified that they will take good care of you once you join them!

-In order to qualify as a language partner corporation for SiCO your corporation will need to:
+### Perks
+- Corporation advertisement in our recruitment process
+- Losely affiliated with the community
+- No standings

+### Requirements
 - Corporation needs to have at least 50 active individual members in the corporation
-- No standing adjustments is required.
 - Corporations main language must be something else than English.
 - Corporation needs to be active and have a clear goal in sight.
-Coalition only interacts with language option corporations that we believe are providing true content and taking care of the members we send to the corporations.
+Community only interacts with language option corporations that we believe are providing true content and taking care of the members we send to the corporations.
-- Corporation needs to have a representative or point of contact towards SiCO who will inform the coalition about any major changes that would effect pushing new recruits to their corporation.
+- Corporation needs to have a representative or point of contact towards the community who will inform the community about any major changes that would effect pushing new recruits to their corporation.
-- Corporation needs to provide the coalition a clear and simple advertising phrase in their native language to be used for recruiting purposes on behalf of the coalition.
+- Corporation needs to provide the community a clear and simple advertising phrase in their native language to be used for recruiting purposes on behalf of the coalition.
-- Set aside any standing differences or in game political ambitions that your corporation might have when interacting with SiCO members or in any of the SiCO related channels
+- Set aside any standing differences or in game political ambitions that your corporation might have when interacting with other community members or in any of the community related channels
-- Corporation must seek to cooperate with SiCO member corporations whenever possible and suitable based on the corporation goals of the language option corporation
+- Corporation must seek to cooperate with community partner corporations whenever possible and suitable based on the corporation goals of the language option corporation
-- If most of the corporation members talk English the language option corporation may apply for full member entity status or to join the Silent Company alliance.
+- If most of the corporation members talk English the language option corporation may apply for other partner levels.
 In these cases the rules applied on the language corporation will change accordingly.

 # Changing coalition corporations
 Members that are part of any of the coalition corporations are allowed to request a transfer to a different wing if they do wish to change their gameplay.
 The different wings might have some limitations and requirements of their own so it is always good that have a chat with a director, recruiter or a CEO of the corporation that you seek to join.